wirbel-at-vdr-portal/mini-calc/README.md

 *  convert bits <-> integer <-> hex numbers, and bit-shift them

 ## Using the help button
 There is a basic help function.
-The 'Help' button opens a new window with some basic instructions.
+The *Help* button opens a new window with some basic instructions.

 ![Image help](image2.png)